MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsClientVersionPolicyRule.md

 ```

 ## DESCRIPTION
-**Below Content Applies To:** Lync Server 2010

-Client version rules are used to determine which client applications are allowed to log on to Microsoft Lync Server 2010.
+Client version rules are used to determine which client applications are allowed to log on to Skype for Business Server.
-When a user attempts to log on to Lync Server 2010, his or her client application sends a SIP header to the server; this header includes detailed information about the application itself, including the software's major version, minor version, and build number.
+When a user attempts to log on to Skype for Business Server, his or her client application sends a SIP header to the server; this header includes detailed information about the application itself, including the software's major version, minor version and build number.
 The version information is then checked against a collection of client version rules to see if any rules apply to that particular application.
 For example, suppose a user attempts to log on by using Microsoft Office Communicator 2007 R2.
-Before the user can log on to Lync Server 2010, the system will check to see if there is a client version rule that applies to Office Communicator 2007 R2.
+Before the user can log on to Skype for Business Server, the system will check to see if there is a client version rule that applies to Office Communicator 2007 R2.
-If a rule exists, Lync Server 2010 will then take the action specified by the rule.
+If a rule exists, Skype for Business Server will then take the action specified by the rule.
 That action must be one of the following:

 Allow.